markng/django-allauth/README.rst

   An integer specifying the minimum password length.

 SOCIALACCOUNT_QUERY_EMAIL (=ACCOUNT_EMAIL_REQUIRED)
-  Request e-mail address from 3rd party account provider?
+  Request email address from 3rd party account provider?
 E.g. using OpenID AX, or the Facebook "email" permission.

 SOCIALACCOUNT_AUTO_SIGNUP (=True)
   Attempt to bypass the signup form by using fields (e.g. username, email) retrieved from the social account provider.
-If a conflict arises due to a duplicate e-mail address the signup form will still kick in.
+If a conflict arises due to a duplicate email address the signup form will still kick in.

 SOCIALACCOUNT_AVATAR_SUPPORT (= 'avatar' in settings.INSTALLED_APPS)